Graphite-Tattle/Tattle/README.md

 * Register via the web interface.
 (The first user registered is the admin currently prior to us implementing any roles, and other permissions)

+If you are on EL6 or a recent Fedora , make sure your php.ini has short_open_tag = off commented or you will get bogus output.

 Dashboard Cleanurls
 -----------
 If you have apache, with mod_rewrite enabled and allow .htaccess files you can try the new Clean Dashboard urls.